dotnet/arcade/Documentation/Toolsets.md

 * It should be possible to reasonably get required tools for new platform bring up.  (distros not yet supported by core)

 ## Ownership
 Each tool/package not built by Arcade, but needed by .Net Core must have a clear owner.
-This ownership must encompass the following:
+This section describes what it means to own a tool which is used by the .NET core stack.
 * Current documentation sufficient to onboard and use the tool for the main supported scenarios
 * It must be clearly documented how to get needed updates or fixes done.
 * All documentation must be included with the tool
 * No breaking changes
 * It must be apparent what the current (latest) version is.
 E.g., which version to use.
+* Might need to be source buildable  (please check with engineering services)

 ## Basic Mechanics
 At a high level, toolsets not built by Arcade are managed by:
 * Known location in Azure blob storage for all tools not built in Arcade
-* Scripts acquire the correct tools as part of the bootstrapping process
+* Scripts acquire the correct tools as part of the bootstrapping process  ('clone' + 'build'), or build support/validation.
 * Scripts kept up to date by updating every participating repo (Maestro++)
 * Community uses the same Azure blob storage end points MSFT does to get the tools from

 ## Servicing
 * See the ["Servicing" document](Documentation/Servicing.md) for a broader discussion of servicing and its policies
 * New tools and tool versions are added to the Azure blob location.  (no replacements, only adds)
-* Script updates are deployed using automation to every repo
+* Script updates are deployed to each repo using automation
 * When absolutely necessary, a repo can "pin" to a specific "channel", or branch/fork.  (see "servicing" document for policy around this)

-## Open questions/investigations
-* Understand the specifics for how to host .exe's (instead of nuget packages) in the feed.
-* What x-plat provisions should be made (if any) for the scripts?  (e.g. ps)
-* See if VisualStudio is indeed an exception for prereqs on Windows